MA English and Related Literature (by research)

 What we look for:

-- How you place your topic in conversation with the scholarly landscape: what has been accomplished and what you plan to achieve.
-This is your chance to show that you have a good understanding of the relevant work on your topic and that you have identified a new way or research question to approach the topic.
+- How you place your topic in conversation with the scholarly landscape: what has already been accomplished and how you will engage with this critical work in your project.
+This is your chance to show that you have a good understanding of the relevant work on your topic and that you have identified a good way to research and approach the topic.

-- Your voice as a scholar and critical thinker.
-In clean, clear prose, show those who will assess your application how your proposal demonstrates your original thinking and the potential of your research.
+- Your voice as a critical thinker.
+In clean, clear prose, show those who will assess your application how your proposal demonstrates your informed thinking and the potential of your research.

 - Your fit with York, including the reasons for working with your supervisor and relevant research schools and centres.